Here you’ll find answers to some of our most frequently asked questions!

 The reason for this structure is that unlike other disciplines like yoga, for example, is that each week we are learning something new and building off what we’ve learned in the previous weeks.
 Many people choose to do circus or aerial work because it’s a fun work out (and it is, trust us!) but it’s also an art form so we teach it as such.

 How much is a session of classes?

-A session of 8 classes is $216 which includes sales tax.
+A four week session is $128 which includes sales tax.

 What level should I sign up for?

 If you are brand new to aerials you should sign up for a 100 level or level 1 class.